Summary of Benefits for Benefits Eligible Employees

 Savings Plans - Voluntary

-Deferred compensation (457) contributions may be made on a pre-tax basis through payroll deduction to Great West Financial to the maximum allowed by federal regulations.
+Deferred compensation (457) contributions may be made on a pre-tax basis through payroll deduction to Great West Financial to the maximum allowed by IRS regulations.

-Basic Life Insurance for each benefits-eligible employee in an amount equal to 150% of the employee's annual compensation is paid by Kansas State University.
+Basic Life Insurance for each benefits-eligible employee in an amount equal to 150% of the employee's annual compensation is paid to your named beneficiary(ies).

 Sick Leave Full-time employees earn 3.7 hours per pay period.
 Leave is adjusted and prorated based upon the number of hours worked within a pay period.
 Sick leave may be used for employee's personal illness or for qualified medical care.
 Under defined circumstances, sick leave may be used for illness or qualified medical care of family members.